the novel’s been on it

 most of the time, anyway

-I will return to writing my novel in the morning, and work on blogs in the afternoon to get ahead of the calendar.
+I will return to writing my novel in the morning, and work on posts in the afternoon to get ahead of the calendar.
 That way, in about a week or two, I will only have to write whatever I’d like to share from a specific day.
 Although, what I really, really should do is market Mine To Give.
 And ponder how and where to post snippets, thoughts, quotes.
 Lines that float around me.
 They need to go on something other than paper.